tofarr/servey/README.md

 ## Resolvables

 You may have noticed that actions are a flat construct, while GraphQL allows lazily resolving related data.
 This is the purpose of [Resolvables](servey/action/resolvable.py).
-Currently these are ignored in the REST api (Though we may introduce a standard for allowing selection here.)
+These are ignored in the REST api (Though we may introduce a standard for allowing selection here.)
 Consider the following actions.py:

 ```